smikhalevski/doubter/README.md

 <dt><code>input</code></dt>
 <dd>

 The input value that caused a validation issue.
-Note that if [coercion](#type-coercion) is enabled this contains a coerced value.
+Note that if [coercion](#type-coercion) is enabled this may contain an already coerced value.

 </dd>
 <dt><code>message</code></dt>